 Your request will be in place until you notify Privacy@usf.edu in writing from your USF email that you wish to rescind your request.
 What this means for you:

 - Privacy requests become effective within two business days of submission and remain

-in effect until you provide authorization to the Office of the Registrar or a Records
+in effect until you provide authorization to the Office of the Registrar to end your

 - You will be excluded from USF’s internal, password protected directory if your request